ubports/docs.ubports.com/porting/Installing.rst

 The script will copy and extract the files to their proper places, then allow you to set the user password for your device (the *phablet* user's password).

-Perform the installation (method 3)
+Perform the installation (Method 3)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *Work in progress*